Japanese Robots: The DARPA Robotics Challenge is Underway - Go Team SCHAFT, GO! (VIDEO)

 SCHAFT: Japan’s Lone Team Represents

-SCHAFT Robotics (GALLERY; HI-RES GALLERY) has a deep mechanical and intellectual legacy, probably the deepest of all 17 contestants.
-We’ll spare you the particulars of the lineage, but just know that it goes all the way back to Honda’s pre-ASIMO humanoid robotics research, involves the funding and input of two major Japanese government agencies, runs software that's been consistently refined for well over a decade, and is made up of researchers schooled at Tokyo University’s JSK Robotics Lab.**
+SCHAFT Robotics (GALLERY; HI-RES GALLERY) has a deep mechanical and intellectual legacy, probably the deepest of all 17 contestants, and is made up of researchers schooled at Tokyo University’s JSK Robotics Lab.** We’ll spare you the particulars of the robot's impressive lineage, but just know that it goes all the way back to Honda’s pre-ASIMO humanoid robotics research, involves the funding and input of two major Japanese government agencies, and has produced control and comms software that's been consistently refined for well over a decade.

 Although the SCHAFT Robotics team comes with an unparalleled pedigree and is considered a top contender, and even though establishing the DRC itself was motivated in large part by the Fukushima Daiichi component of the 2011 Tohoku Disaster, we’ve seen and heard very little from them in the 13 months since the challenge began (in English or Japanese).
 The video above, released about 36 hours ago, offers the clearest view yet of what the SCHAFT robot is capable of and how it goes about completing the 8 essential DRC tasks: